LavaMoat/ipfs-registry/README.md

 In the future support can be added to mitigate this by storing object references in a smart contract ensuring that both kinds of package references are *tamper proof*.

+### Identity

+Using ECDSA recoverable signatures to identify publishers avoids storing any PII and allows us to add Self-Sovereign Identity (SSI) support enabling publishers to verify their identity using DIDs and Verifiable Credentials.

+All packages must be signed so we establish irrefutable proof of which identity published a package.

+Clients could in the future support Multi-Party Computation (MPC) for package publishing which would allow organizations to ensure multiple parties are involved in signing off a package helping increase the security of the supply chain.

+### Discoverability

+A key feature of any package registry is the ability to discover packages; meta data about the published packages is stored in a database and exposed via a public API.

 ## Getting Started

 Install the binary: